.L-CYSTEINE & N-ACETYL-L-CYSTEINE (NAC)

 On the other hand, the proponents of NAC claim that it is superior because L-cysteine can be also oxidised in our body to cysteine, thus contributing to the formation of kidney stones as a result of a long-term use.
 This problem, however, can be easily solved by taking L-cysteine with at least twice as much vitamin C which prevents oxidation of cysteine to cystine.

 Supplements containing L-cysteine are often questioned by individuals following dietary restrictions such as Vegans, Vegetarians, and communities who are looking for halal, or kosher supplements, as the majority of L-cysteine products are obtained industrially by hydrolysis of animal materials, such as hog hair or poultry feathers.
+Look for L-cysteine supplements based on plant sources and suitable for vegans and vegetarians.

 DOSAGE AND SAFETY